Ernest Hemingway: World War I

 While recuperating, Hemingway fell in love with Agnes von Kurowsky, a Red Cross nurse seven years his senior.
 When Hemingway returned to the United States in January 1919, he believed Agnes would join him within months, and the two would marry.
 Instead, he received a letter from her in March with news that she was engaged to an Italian officer.
 Biographer Jeffrey Meyers writes Agnes's rejection devastated and scarred the young man.
 In future relationships Hemingway followed a pattern of abandoning a wife before she abandoned him.

 One of Hemingway's closest friendships from his Red Cross service was with William "Bill" Dodge Horne Jr., a fellow ambulance driver in Italy.
-Horne would later become a groomsman at Hemingway's first wedding and an honorary pallbearer at his funeral.
+Horne was later a groomsman at Hemingway's first wedding and an honorary pallbearer at his funeral.
 Horne preserved a personal archive of their correspondence, photographs, and recollections—materials now housed at Princeton University Library.

 His return home in 1919 was a difficult time of readjustment.
 Before the age of 20, he had gained from the war a maturity that was at odds with living at home without a job and with the need for recuperation.
 As biographer Michael S. Reynolds explains, "Hemingway could not really tell his parents what he thought when he saw his bloody knee."
 He was not able to tell them how scared he had been "in another country with surgeons who could not tell him in English if his leg was coming off or not."